-Headquartered in Phoenix, Arizona, Mesa Air Group, Inc. ("Mesa" or the "Company") is a holding company whose principal subsidiary, Mesa Airlines, Inc. ("Mesa Airlines"), operates as a regional air carrier providing scheduled flight service to 120 cities in 42 states, the District of Columbia, the Bahamas, and Mexico as well as cargo services out of Cincinnati/Northern Kentucky International Airport.
-As of December 31, 2021, Mesa's fleet consisted of 167 aircraft which were operated under the Company's Capacity Purchase Agreements ("CPAs") and Flight Services Agreement ("FSA"), leased to a third party, or maintained as operational spares, with approximately 457 daily departures and 2,999 employees.
-Mesa operates all of its flights as either American Eagle, United Express, or DHL Express flights pursuant to the terms of CPAs entered into with American Airlines, Inc. ("American") and United Airlines, Inc. ("United") and FSA with DHL Network Operations (USA), Inc ("DHL").
+Headquartered in Phoenix, Arizona, Mesa Air Group, Inc. ("Mesa" or the "Company") is the holding company of Mesa Airlines, Inc. ("Mesa Airlines"), a regional air carrier providing scheduled flight service to 110 cities in 40 states, the District of Columbia, the Bahamas, and Mexico as well as cargo flight services out of Cincinnati/Northern Kentucky International Airport.
+As of March 31, 2022, Mesa's fleet consisted of 168 aircraft which were operated under the Company's Capacity Purchase Agreements ("CPAs") and Flight Services Agreement ("FSA"), leased to a third party, held for sale or maintained as operational spares, with approximately 349 daily departures and 2,800 employees.
+Mesa operates all of its flights as either American Eagle, United Express, or DHL Express flights pursuant to the terms of CPAs entered into with American Airlines, Inc. ("American") and United Airlines, Inc. ("United") and FSA with DHL Network Operations (USA), Inc. ("DHL") (each, our "major partner").

-The capacity purchase agreements between us and our major partners involve a revenue-guarantee arrangement whereby the major partner pays fixed-fees for each aircraft under contract, departure, flight hour (measured from takeoff to landing, excluding taxi time) or block hour (measured from takeoff to landing, including taxi time), and reimbursement of certain direct operating expenses in exchange for providing flight services.
-The major partners also pay certain expenses directly to suppliers, such as fuel, ground operations, and landing fees.
-Under the terms of these capacity purchase agreements, the major partner controls route selection, pricing, and seat inventories, reducing our exposure to fluctuations in passenger traffic, fare levels, and fuel prices.
-Under our FSA with DHL, we receive a fee per block hour with a minimum block hour guarantee in exchange for providing cargo services.
+The CPAs between us and our major partners involve a revenue-guarantee arrangement whereby the major partner pays fixed-fees for each aircraft under contract, departure, flight hour (measured from takeoff to landing, excluding taxi time) or block hour (measured from takeoff to landing, including taxi time), and reimbursement of certain direct operating expenses in exchange for providing flight services.
+The major partners also pay certain expenses directly to suppliers, such as fuel, ground operations and landing fees.
+Under the terms of these CPAs, the major partner controls route selection, pricing, and seat inventories, reducing our exposure to fluctuations in passenger traffic, fare levels, and fuel prices.
+Under our FSA with DHL, we receive a fee per block hour with a minimum block hour guarantee in exchange for providing cargo flight services.
 Ground support expenses including fueling and airport fees are paid directly by DHL.